katsup07/odin-recipes/README.md

 Recipe Webpage

-Goal: Create a main index page that links to recipes on other pages.
+My first website.
+A home page that links to recipes.